-During his 27 years in that position, Dean McKelvey helped transform the engineering school from a regional program to a nationally recognized institution of research, education, and innovation.
+During his 27 years in that position, Dean McKelvey, who passed away in 2019, helped transform the engineering school from a regional program to a nationally recognized institution of research, education, and innovation.
 He launched programs to enhance the school’s efforts to train leaders within the field and expand the pool of excellent applicants for admission.
 Under his visionary leadership, three new buildings were constructed; the school’s endowment grew more than tenfold, from $4 million to nearly $52 million; undergraduate and graduate enrollment increased significantly; and the number of faculty members grew.

 His son, Jim McKelvey Jr., through his extraordinary success, support, and dedication, has extended the family legacy.
 Jim’s lifelong engagement with the university began in his early childhood when his late mother, Edith, would frequently ride with him into campus on her bicycle to visit his father.
 Decades later, he is one of our most outstanding alumni and a member of the Washington University Board of Trustees.